Ann McKenzie, Raleigh Wedding Officiant answers some common wedding questions:

 Q. What are the common types of wedding ceremonies?

-A: Spiritual – A non-denominational or inter-faith ceremony that doesn’t conform to specific religious aspects of the mainstream religious beliefs.
+Spiritual – A non-denominational or inter-faith ceremony that doesn’t conform to specific religious aspects of the mainstream religious beliefs.

 Secular – A wedding ceremony that includes rituals, readings, music, and vows but no religious elements; often called a humanist wedding.